damianavila/blog/posts/draft.md

 I started digging into the codebase and some MyST documentation.

-If you look at the `to_html` function I shown before:
+If you look at the `to_html` function I showed before:

 ```python
 def to_html(text: str, env=None, config: Optional[MdParserConfig] = None):